Crunchyalex/AnalogForms/README.md

 Because each type of shift require their own fields, we only want display the those relevant and have the rest hidden.
 This is easy to implement with the inbuilt click-logic of CognitoForms.

 ![ShowMiddle](https://raw.githubusercontent.com/Crunchyalex/AnalogForms/master/ShowMiddle.png)

 Showing a section then, is super simple.
 But what do we include in the sections?

-The opening shift needs to report the temperature of the fridges.
-And if they report them outside the optimal range of 1-5C, we provide a field the baristas have to fill out, in case the milk has turned bad.
+### Opening
+The first thing we do on opening (besides checking in!) is checking the temperature of our fridges!
+If our barista reports anything outside the range of 1-5C, the barista has to fill out a required field.

 ![BadMilk](https://raw.githubusercontent.com/Crunchyalex/AnalogForms/master/BadMilk.gif)

-To create this effect, we created a permanently hidden text field with a default value set to a little piece of logic!
+To create this effect,

 ```
-isHidden = if LeftFridgeTemperature < 0 or RightFridgeTemperature < 0 then "Below 1C" else if 5 < LeftFridgeTemperature or 5 < RightFridgeTemperature then "Above 5C" else "Between 1-5C"
+fridgeTemp = if LeftFridgeTemperature < 0 or RightFridgeTemperature < 0
+             then "Below 1C"
+             else if 5 < LeftFridgeTemperature or 5 < RightFridgeTemperature
+             then "Above 5C"
+             else "Between 1-5C"
 ```